swiftlang/swift-evolution/proposals/0344-distributed-actor-runtime.md

 ## Changelog

+- 2.0 Adjustments after first round of review
+  - Expanded discussion on current semantics, and **future directions for versioning** and wire compatibility of remote calls.
+  - Amendment to **non-delegating distributed actor initializer semantics**
+    - Non-delegating Initializers no longer require a single `DistributedActorSystem` conforming argument to be passed, and automatically store and initialize the `self.id` with it.
+    - Instead, users must initialize the `self.actorSystem` property themselfes.
+      - This should generally be done using the same pattern, by passing _in_ an actor system from the outside which helps in testing and stubbing out systems, however if one wanted to.
+      - However the actorSystem property is initialized, from an initializer parameter or some global value, task-local etc, the general initialization logic remains the same, and the compiler will inject the assignment of the `self.id` property.
+      - Useful error messages explaining this decisions are reported if users attempt to assign to the `id` property directly.

+    - Thanks to YR Chen for recognizing this limitation and helping arrive at a better design here.

+  - **Removal of explicit use of mangled names** in the APIs, and instead all APIs use an opaque `RemoteCallTarget` that carries an opaque String `identifier`
+    - The `RemoteCallTarget` is populated by the compiler using mangled names by default, but other schemes can be used in the future
+    - The `RemoteCallTarget` now pretty prints as "`hello(name:surname:)`" if able to decode the target from the identifier, otherwise it prints the identifier directly.
+This can be used to include pretty names of call targets in tracing systems etc.
+    - This design future-proofs the APIs towards potential new encoding schemed we might come up in the future as we tackle a proper and feature complete versioning story for distributed calls.

+  - `recordArgument` is passed a **`RemoteCallArgument<Value>`** which carries additional information about the argument in question
+    - This parameter can be either ignored, or stored along the serialized format which may be useful for e.g. non swift targets of invocations.
+E.g. it is possible to store an invocation as JSON object where the argument names are used as labels or similar patterms.
+    - Thanks to Slava Pestov for suggesting this improvement.

 - 1.3 Larger revision to match the latest runtime developments
   - recording arguments does not need to write into provided pointers; thanks to the calls being made in IRGen, we're able to handle things properly even without the heterogenous buffer approach.
 Thank you, Pavel Yaskevich
   - simplify rules of readying actors across synchronous and asynchronous initializers, we can always ready "just before `self` is escaped", in either situation; This is thanks to the latest developments in actor initializer semantics.
 Thank you, Kavon Farvardin